Fredrick0K/Volt/content/Java/MySQL/MySQL installation.md

-Whats good, wanna install MySQL?
+What's good, wanna install [[MySQL]]?
 Gotcha, here am gonna break it down for you.

 ___
 First, we are going to head to MySQL page to download the installer.